 I should hope so.

-Because that is how I felt.
+That is how I felt.

 The terrifying agony that my kids could be ripped away from me with no warning.
 Sadly, the wailing and uncontrollable sobbing happened in my car when I got the call.
 My heart can’t take it anymore.
 I am so tired of having to justify myself to these people.
 Justify every action that I do and every word that comes out of my mouth.